 The decision to use professional judgment in order to override normal dependent status will be made only by administrative staff.
 The Director of Financial Assistance will be the person to whom students may appeal decisions made by other administrative staff who does not deem circumstances compelling or documentation insufficient.
 Overrides do not carry over from one year to the next; the Office of Financial Assistance must reaffirm each year that the unusual circumstances persist and that an override is still justified.

-Request for Revision form must be submitted that explains the reason for the change in income (unemployment, death, disability,) along with supporting documentation, such as layoff or closure letter, final pay stub, etc.
+A Request for Revision form must be submitted that explains the reason for the change in income (unemployment, death, disability, divorce/separation) along with supporting documentation, such as layoff or closure letter, final pay stub, divorce decree, separation papers, etc.

 Roth IRA rollovers will be excluded from the families Adjusted Gross Income if indicated on the CSS Profile or 1099-R that is submitted with the tax documents.

 The Office of Financial Assistance may consider a reduction to Social Security Benefits and/or child support.
 Documentation is required which includes a signed statement from the parent(s) and student stating the month and year that the benefit will cease and the amount received until that date.